 This is not at all to be heavy-handed, but rather out of an abundance of caution for security reasons as well as to continue to consolidate plugins and users’ ability to run “upgrades”.
 Greenleaf ONE is built not only to be a wholly integrated system for nonprofits, but it’s also intended to be stable and performant (naturally!).
 In order to achieve this, we have to ensure consistency in upgrades as well as control the addition and management of extensions.

 The improvements in user permissions will also include new resources for users, be they administrative or public users, such as members, donors, etc. These are designed to improve the overall user experience and to put the right resources at each user’s fingertips.

-We’re putting the final touches on a first version of the Greenleaf ONE dashboard.
+We’ve rolled out a first version of the Greenleaf ONE dashboard.
 Essentially, this will streamline the interface to include key user actions and will serve as a jumping off point for users to access key functions within the CMS and CRM.

 February witnessed another security release for CiviCRM, which we’re actively testing and rolling out.
 Like all releases, there are new features and improvements introduced as well as the ocassional change.
 We like to sort through these in advance, particularly on legacy installations that have more complex plugins and requirements.
 This combined with the fact that the security issues reported a very edge case is allowing us to deploy the release over more time.